john-h-k/helix-zsh/README.md

 All the shell scripts bits should be namespaced enough to prevent any problems.
 Please open an issue if you find any other bugs.

+Note on terminal usability:

+`hx-zsh` _should_ automagically terminate itself and revert back to defaults when any glitches occur (driver vanishes, driver can't be executed, etc).
+I've been using it for a few months and never hit an issue that prevents all input to the terminal.
+If it does not, and this leaves the terminal in a weird state, this is a bug and opening an issue for it would be greatly appreciated.
+In the unlikely scenario it happens to you, there are a few ways to try and reset things:

+* If you can input any characters, deleting the helix-driver executable and reloading the shell should cause it to auto-disable
+* If you cannot, then using another editor/tool to disable where you `source` the plugin is the best bet

 # Installing & using